sigmaris/webmon/README.md

+# webmon

+This is a system which monitors website availability over a network.

+The system consists of two components, the website checker and the database recorder.

+For each website to be monitored, an alphanumeric "website key" should be chosen to identify that website, e.g. "google", "facebook", "sitea" or similar.

+The checker component will publish results for each configured website key to a Kafka topic containing the key, `webmon.<website key>.checkresult`.

+The recorder component then consumes on the topics for its configured website keys and stores the consumed results in a PostgreSQL database.

+Due to using separate topics, several instances for checking different websites can coexist using the same Kafka cluster, as long as they use different website keys.
+It's also possible to divide result recording between different instances of the recorder component by giving them different sets of website keys to consume, or route the results of many checkers running at different intervals to one recorder by configuring it to record all the checked website keys.

+There is an optional command to summarize the logged results for a given day, and delete the logged results from the database after storing a summary, which can be used to mitigate growth in size of the table storing the individual logged results - after a month, for example, the daily results could be summarized and the individual log records deleted, by invoking this command using cron or a similar approach.

 # Installing

 The program can be installed as a Python package, or built into a Docker image and run in